m3ssap0/CTF-Writeups/STEM CTF Cyber Challenge 2019/Warm Up/README.md

 gpg: Can't check signature: No public key
 ```

-The `flag.html.enc` file is salted and encrypted with OpenSSl.
+The `flag.html.enc` file is salted and encrypted with OpenSSL.

 ```
 $ binwalk flag.html.enc